pearcej/pearcej.github.io/csc426/index.md

 ~~All teams will be expected to report back to the class~~

-### Day 17: Before next class
+### Day 18: Before next class

 - Your **SOLE** homework is that you **MUST get a working development environment with a book that builds and deploys inside of it asap but at the latest BEFORE class on Tuesday, November 7.** You have ample resources.
 You have my office hours, which none of you have come to.
 You have Moise's lab hours.
 You have both class times next week (which you can attend virtually if you are at AfroTech.)
 You have our Slack channel, the Runestone Discord channel, and you have all of the following video drop in times:
-- Friday 3pm-5pm Eastern (TODAY and a week from today)
+- Friday 3pm-5pm Eastern
 - Tuesday 3pm-5pm Eastern
 - Wednesday 12noon-1:45pm Eastern
 - Thursday 2pm-4pm Eastern